 Feeling stressed or anxious?
 Get gardening!
 A quiet morning or afternoon spent gardening can save you cash, contribute to a healthy weight and relax the mind and body.
 Read more about the benefits of tending the garden below.

 Source of fruits and vegetables

 Skip the produce aisle and retrieve fresh fruit and vegetables from your own yard.
 Growing your own nutritious food not only saves you money, it also feels rewarding when you can point to a dish and say, “I grew that,” when your family sits down for dinner.
 Children may be more willing to eat their greens if they help grow them!
-Click here for the Texas Vegetable Planting Calendar.
+Plan your garden with the Texas Vegetable Planting Calendar.

 Improves physical health